nielsenjared/mern/README.md

 `npm install --save path`

-To server.js, just above PORT and listen(), add:
+To server.js, replace the 'Hello World!' get route with the following:
 ```
 if (process.env.NODE_ENV === "production") {
   app.use(express.static("client/build"));